Indian peafowl: In culture

 The birds were often kept in menageries and as ornaments in large gardens and estates in the middle ages.
 In 1526, the legal issue as to whether peacocks were wild or domestic fowl was thought sufficiently important for Cardinal Wolsey to summon all the English judges to give their opinion, which was that they are domestic fowl.
 Indian peacocks were frequently used in European heraldry with the peacocks most often depicted as facing the viewer and with the tails displayed.
 In this pose, the peacock is referred to as being "in his pride".
 Peacock tails, in isolation from the rest of the bird, are rare in British heraldry, but are used frequently in German systems.
 The Indian peacock feathers are used in many rituals and ornamentation and its motifs are widespread in architecture, coinage, textiles and modern items of art and utility.
-Indian peacock motifs are widely used even today such as in the logos of the NBC television network and the Sri Lankan Airlines.
+Indian peacock motifs are widely used even today such as in the logos of the NBC television network and SriLankan Airlines.

 The term "peacocking" is often used as a means of depicting pride in English language and is used to describe someone who is very proud or gives a lot of attention to clothing.
 In Australia, it referred to the practice of buying up the best pieces of land so as to render the surrounding lands valueless.